HEERA ALAYA

 Do you ever miss dancing?

-I am very satiated by the process of choreographing—I teach company classes, and I move when I teach, so I don’t miss dancing.
-Also, as I get older, there are inevitable aches and pains, like how my feet (bone spurs) and back feel.
+I feel completely satisfied with the choreography process.
+I teach company classes and engage physically while doing so, so I don’t miss dancing in the traditional sense.
+Also, as I get older, there are inevitable aches and pains, like the ones in my feet (bone spurs) and back.
 I celebrate being engaged in a studio with these beautiful dancers and seeing them dance so closely.

-Take me into your process of costume design.
-For instance, what went into making the parasols used by your dancers in your dance work, El Muro [The Wall]?
-How do you visualise your choreography, and what steps do you take to design costumes?
+Please take me through your costume design process.
+For example, what inspired the creation of the parasols used by your dancers in the dance work, El Muro [The Wall]?
+How do you visualise your choreography, and what steps do you take to design the costumes?

-There is a story of “La Llorona”—a weeping woman who searches through a city’s water channels looking for her drowned children, and that is an image I grew up with.
-The Day of the Dead images often have these parasols from another period.
+The story of “La Llorona”—a grieving woman searching through a city’s water channels for her drowned children—is an image that has resonated with me since childhood.
+Besides, the Day of the Dead imagery often feature these parasols from a different era.
 So I thought: I need these parasols in this piece because they are part of that identity.

-Once I have a concept, I call collaborators and see whether they are available, sit down with them, and say, “This is the concert date; can we work backwards?”
-I work concurrently with designers.—keeping the costume designers informed on how ideas are evolving and inviting them to the rehearsals.
+Once I have a concept, I reach out to collaborators and see whether they are available.
+I sit down with them and discuss the concert date, then work backwards from there.
+I work concurrently with designers, keeping the costume designers informed on how ideas are evolving and inviting them to the rehearsals.

 Can you take time off between your performances?